Web Design with HTML

 Repeats available for credit: 0

 Introduces Hypertext Markup Language (HTML) using HTML5 standards.
 Presents the foundation for future web design course work and career opportunities: hand coding of basic HTML; links, lists, tables, and forms; web graphics and colors; accessibility; best practices; and an introduction to Cascading Style Sheets (CSS).
 Includes creating a multi-page website and uploading the site using File Transfer Protocol (FTP).
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores; CAS 133.
+Recommended: CAS 133.
 Audit available.

 Upon successful completion of this course, students will be able to: